Online profiles vs reality

-Apparently people who use online dating websites are richer, taller, thinner, and better looking than the average person.
-At least, that’s what they write about themselves. 😛 Hey, who would’ve guessed?
+Apparently people who use online dating websites are self reportedly richer, taller, thinner, and better looking than the average person.
+Who would’ve guessed?
 But how honest are people really when it comes to sharing their personal information on dating sites?

-Some women approaching 30 seek a man-date to get married.
+Many women approaching 30 seek men to get married.
 But they have to be careful about who they choose.
-Maybe dating a tennis player would be a ball, but it could also turn out to just be a racquet.
-Besides, tennis players aren’t even romantic because Love means nothing to them. 😀 Since we live in a digital world, online dating can be a legitimate way for people to meet each other.
+Dating an athlete could be a ball, but some tennis player aren’t even romantic because Love means nothing to them.
+Since we live in a digital world, online dating can be a legitimate way for people to meet each other.
 So let’s see what the landscape looks like.

 The Economics of Online Dating